danielwilstrop/nextJSBlog/data/blog/newJSFeatures.md

 # The Finally Method

-The new **.finally()** method allows us to perform an action after an returning a promise regardelss of the outcome of the promise.
+The new **.finally()** method allows us to perform an action after an returning a promise regardless of the outcome of the promise.
 In normal circumstances we would, for example, call a fetch request and process it if successful by chaining **.then()** statements.
-At the end of these blocks we would use a **catch()** to catch and process any errors should the proise be unresolved.
+At the end of these blocks we would use a **.catch()** to catch and process any errors should the promise be unresolved.
 Only one of these blocks would be called.
 With the new **.finally()** method we can chain this to the end of our async functions and the code will automaticlaly be run regardless of wether of not the promise resolves or rejects.

 ```js
 fetch('www.madeup.com')